 Trusses showed no major defects or damage at the time of inspection.
 Roof sheathing, examined from the attic, showed no major defects or moisture damage.
 Insulation was sufficient for homes in this area.
 Ventilation was normal.
 Vapour barrier not visible.
+No CO detector on sleeping level.
 Smoke detectors are past their normal life expectancy and should be replaced.